-U.S. Department of the Interior - National Park Service (\$5,174,000)
+U.S. Department of the Interior - National Park Service (\$5,162,000)

 The CERP is a multi-decadal framework and guide to restore, protect, and preserve the water resources of central and southern Florida.
-Projects affecting National Park Service (NPS) lands and waters occur in phases through the end of CERP implementation.
+Projects affecting NPS lands and waters occur in phases through the end of CERP implementation.
 The NPS works with the Fish and Wildlife Service (FWS) and the U.S. Geological Survey (USGS) to support CERP projects through the development of restoration performance measures and quantitative evaluations of the environmental benefits of proposed actions.

-CERP projects will have significant effects on Big Cypress National Preserve (BCNP), Biscayne National Park (BNP), and Everglades National Park (ENP).
-The NPS continues to concentrate on projects that are essential to the restoration of federal lands in south Florida.
-The NPS actively participates in the project teams for such projects including seepage management in the L-30/L-31N Canals, early features in the Water Conservation Area (WCA) 3 Decompartmentalization and Sheetflow Enhancement, the C-111 Spreader Canal project, Biscayne Bay Coastal Wetlands, and the CEPP.
-The NPS also supports work on important, large-scale projects that are critical precursors to CERP.
-The implementation of these foundation projects is required for the CERP plan to achieve significant restoration benefits.
+CERP projects will have significant effects on Big Cypress National Preserve (BCNP), Biscayne National Park (NP), and Everglades NP.
+The NPS continues to concentrate on projects that are essential to the restoration of Federal lands in south Florida.
+The NPS actively participates in the planning for such projects including the Central Everglades Planning Project (CEPP) seepage management in the L-30/L-31N Canals, phase 1 of the C-111 Spreader Canal project, Biscayne Bay Coastal Wetlands, and C-43 West Basin Reservoir, Broward County Water Preserve Areas, and the Loxahatchee River Restoration PIR.
+CERP funding also supports work to implement project operations and assess the effects of these projects as well as the foundation projects, as successful implementation of these foundation projects is required for the CERP plan to achieve significant restoration benefits.

-To support these project-level activities, the NPS, in cooperation with other federal, state, and local partners, is implementing a Monitoring and Assessment Plan for CERP, which will provide the information to determine the ecological effects and overall restoration success of CERP projects.
+To support these project-level activities, the NPS, in cooperation with other Federal, State, and local partners, is implementing a Monitoring and Assessment Plan for CERP, which will provide the information to determine the ecological effects and overall restoration success of CERP projects.
 Additionally, the NPS will continue to participate in RECOVER, the interagency group responsible for science input to the CERP.

-Finally, the NPS will continue to participate in the U.S. Department of Interior's (DOI) formal requirements on programmatic activities including: updates to the CERP Programmatic Regulations; Guidance Memoranda to formalize how CERP projects will be built, operated, and evaluated; interim goals that will be used to track restoration progress and provide five-year status reports to Congress; and the identification of the appropriate quantity, timing, and distribution of water that will be produced, and pursuant to Federal and State law, dedicated and managed for the natural system.
+Finally, the NPS will continue to participate in the Department of the Interior's (DOI) formal requirements on programmatic activities including: updates to the CERP Programmatic Regulations; guidance memoranda to formalize how CERP projects will be built, operated, and evaluated; interim goals that will be used to track restoration progress and provide five-year status reports to Congress; and the identification of the appropriate quantity, timing, and distribution of water that will be produced, and pursuant to Federal and State law, dedicated and managed for the natural system.

-The CERP planned activities for FY 2014 include:
+The CERP planned activities for FY 2015 include: